PearlusesGitHub/Pyxis/README.md

 - **Gambling:** Users can gamble their currency for a chance to win more.

 ### Miscellaneous
-- **Custom Commands:** Server administrators can create custom commands for specific responses.
+- **Announcements:** Server administrators can create custom announcements.
 - **Reminders:** Users can set reminders for specific events or tasks.
 - **Games:** Play engaging games with your community